urbanguacamole/torrent-paradise/README.md

 ## Scraping trackers for seed/leech data

 Run `go build` in seedleech-daemon/ to compile and scp the binary it to the server.
 You can use the systemd service file in `seedleech-daemon/seedleech.service`.

+## Import a recent magnetico community dump

+Use sqlite3 on a the decompressed dump to generate a .csv file.
+Format: infohash,name,length(bytes).
+Optionally quoted.

+Then use the go binary in import-magnetico-db to do the import.

 ## IPFS vs 'static'